Returned Payments/Failed Payments

 Students who wish to attend Dunwoody and are accepted or re-admitted within 14 calendar days prior to the start of the term through the first week of the semester are required to meet with the Financial Aid Office and the Student Accounts Office prior to attending any classes.

-Additionally, these students are required to adhere to the the College payment policy as outlined on the Financial Responsibility Form.
+Additionally, these students are required to adhere to the the College payment policy as outlined in the Financial Responsibility Agreement.
 Late-admit students must also have a completed FAFSA (if eligible) on file with the Financial Aid Office or they must make a payment no less than 25% of the outstanding balance owed for the semester.

 If returning students have no means to pay the tuition in full by the end of the fifth business day of the semester (new students have until end of week 2), the student will have the option to leave Dunwoody and have all tuition and fee charges reversed off his or her account.
 Students will still be responsible for non-returned IT equipment and books and supplies charged to the account.

 All tuition and fees must be paid in full prior to the end of the semester.
 All students with account balances will be placed on a financial hold.
 Financial holds will prevent release of any transcripts or readmission into the College until the financial obligation has been met.

 Past Due Balance

-Financial hold: Failure to pay a bill or any money owed to the College by the scheduled due date, the College will place a financial hold on the student account, preventing registration for future classes, requesting transcripts (official or unofficial), or receiving diploma until the account balance is satisfied in full.
+Financial hold: Failure to pay a bill or any money owed to the College by the scheduled due date, the College will place a financial hold on the student account, preventing registration for future classes, requesting transcripts (official), or receiving diploma until the account balance is satisfied in full.